Doctoral Consortium

 Part 1 Extended Research Abstract

-The research description should be in PDF format, up to four pages long, formatted according to the conference papers format, and must include:
+The research description should be in PDF format, up to four pages long, formatted according

 The letter of recommendation should come from the student’s PhD advisor/supervisor, or head of school, or equivalent, supporting the student’s nomination for the Consortium.
 This letter should include the student’s name, a short assessment of the current status of the PhD research, an expected date for dissertation submission, an assessment of what the student would bring to the Consortium, and how the student would benefit from attendance.
 The letter should be in PDF format, and must be e-mailed to the Doctoral Consortium co-chairs (dc@interact2015.org).